Highland Lakes Democratic Women

 Bridge Over Troubled Waters Protest

-Come join Highland Lakes Texas Democratic Women on July 4th for a protest on the 281 bridge in Marble Falls.
+Come join Highland Lakes Texas Democratic Women on July 17 for a delayed protest on the 281 bridge in Marble Falls.
 Gather at 9:15 at the parking lot at Adele's restaurant, 112 Highway 281, or Chili's.
 Bring posters, signs and flags.
 Please keep your message respectful.

 Picture